Geometry of Quantum Logic Gates: Phasor Representation of Quantum Gates

-\item \textbf{Multi-qubit gates as entangling diffeomorphisms}: Gates like CNOT and SWAP induce correlations between distinct toroidal factors.
-For example: \begin{itemize} \item \textit{SWAP} acts as a permutation of toroidal coordinates: \((\phi_{a_j}, \phi_{b_j}, \phi_{a_k}, \phi_{b_k}) \mapsto (\phi_{a_k}, \phi_{b_k}, \phi_{a_j}, \phi_{b_j})\), which is a global isometry of \(\mathbb{T}^{2N}\). \item \textit{CNOT} implements a conditional flow: the vector field on the target qubit's torus is activated only when the control qubit's phase satisfies \(\phi_{b_c} = 0 \mod 2\pi\) (i.e., the control is in \(\ket{0}\)).
-This creates a fiber bundle structure over the control torus, with the target dynamics twisting along the base. \end{itemize} These operations generate the full group of volume-preserving diffeomorphisms on \(\mathbb{T}^{2N}\), enabling universal quantum computation through geometric manipulation of phase space. \end{itemize}
+Gates like CNOT and SWAP induce correlations between distinct toroidal factors.
+For example: \begin{itemize} \item \textbf{SWAP} acts as a permutation of toroidal coordinates: $(\phi_{a_j}, \phi_{b_j}, \phi_{a_k}, \phi_{b_k}) \mapsto (\phi_{a_k}, \phi_{b_k}, \phi_{a_j}, \phi_{b_j})$, which is a global isometry of $\mathbb{T}^{2N}$. \item \textbf{CNOT} implements a conditional flow: the vector field on the target qubit's torus is activated only when the control qubit's phase satisfies $\phi_{b_c} = 0 \mod 2\pi$ (i.e., the control is in $\ket{0}$).
+This creates a fiber bundle structure over the control torus, with the target dynamics twisting along the base.
+The Hamiltonian can be written as:

+where $\Theta$ is the Heaviside step function and $H_{X_t}$ acts on the target qubit. \end{itemize} These operations generate the full group of volume-preserving diffeomorphisms on $\mathbb{T}^{2N}$, enabling universal quantum computation through geometric manipulation of phase space.